 When Requirements appear in diagrams the name will by default be displayed but a modeler can choose to display any one of a number of the requirement's compartments including the notes.
 This technique creates expressive diagrams that reveal the details of the requirement and help the reader or reviewer to understand the Requirement more fully.

 Good practice often recommends that Requirements are given a sequential number when they are created so they can be referred to in stakeholder workshops, change requests, conversations with System Integrators or implementation teams.
 Using a name in this situation is often unwieldy and subject to error so a sequential number is preferred.
 Enterprise Architect has a facility called Auto Names and Counters for this purpose that can be used to assign a sequential number to any element type including Requirements.
 It includes a prefix definition, a counter and a suffix definition allowing numbers such as: 'REQ007 - Manage Inventory' to be created.
 These can be further refined to numbering systems such as this architectural requirement: 'ARR134 - Payloads for internal component interfaces must use an XML format'.

-The counter is added to the name and is displayed in all views of the repository including the Project Browser, Relationship Matrix, search results and diagrams.
+The counter is added to the name and is displayed in all views of the repository including the Browser window, Relationship Matrix, search results and diagrams.

 This is a hybrid method where Packages are used to create a high level naming and numbering structure and the Requirements in each Package are numbered using the Package identifier and a number to identify them.
 So Requirements for the Fulfillment of Orders could be contained in a Package named '2.4 Fulfill Orders' and an individual requirement in this Package could be named 'FO-01 Process Credit Card Payments'.
 This would be manually maintained or a Script could be written to ensure that the numbers were correctly assigned.